-The Engineer Proving Ground (EPG) is now known as the North Area (NA) and is part of the U.S. Army Garrison at Fort Belvoir which is located in the Commonwealth of Virginia, 14 miles south of Washington, DC.
-EPG is an 807-acre tract located 1.5 miles northwest of the main post of Fort Belvoir.
-EPG is situated in Fairfax County and is bounded on the east by Interstate 95.
-Commercial and residential properties border EPG to the north, west, and south.
+The Engineer Proving Ground (EPG) is now known as the North Area (NA) and is part of the U.S. Army Garrison at Fort Belvoir, located in Fairfax County, Virginia, 14 miles south of Washington, DC.
+The NA is an 804-acre tract located 1.5 miles from the Installation's Main Post.
+The NA is bounded on the east by Interstate 95.
+Commercial and residential properties border NA to the north, west, and south.
 The U.S. Army acquired the EPG in the early 1940s and used it as a testing and engineer training site.
-The testing and engineer training included methods and equipment for deployment, detection, and neutralization of land mines.
+The testing and training included deployment, detection and neutralization of land mines.

-In September 2, 2005 EPA issued a Unilateral Order under Section 3013 of the Resource Conservation and Recovery Act (RCRA) to investigate contamination at the site.
+In September 2, 2005 EPA issued a Unilateral Administrative Order under Section 3013 of the Resource Conservation and Recovery Act (RCRA) to investigate contamination at the NA.
 Forty four SWMUs and 21 Areas of Concerns were identified at NA.
 Almost all have been addressed with no further actions, completions or have moved into the remedial phase.

 - Environmental Indicator Determination - Human Exposures [PDF, 6 pages, 21 KB, About PDF]